edoardoascenzi/YTMusicPlayer/README.md

 - The Youtube stream will be played thorugh a YT API found on RAPID API (https://rapidapi.com/ytjar/api/yt-api).
 The free plan is limited to 500 request/day, that's okay for my purpose rn.

+- The web app is deployed in an AWS server (they have free ones) using nginx as web server and using gunicorn as supervisor

 ### Future features to add

 - Some kind of shazam thing that shows the track id while streaming the set